skienzmatishun/rippreport/content/p/shooting-yourself-in-the-foot/index.md

   category_score: 0
   rank: 10
-summary: As part of our coverage on the Baldwin County Commission District 2 race, we expose how the Catalyst political machine manipulates candidates Steve Carney and Jonathan Armstrong.
+summary: As part of our coverage on the Baldwin County Commission District 2 race, we expose how CATALYST manipulates candidates Steve Carney and Jonathan Armstrong.
 Armstrong and Commissioner Jeb Ball profit directly from court-ordered arrests through their private business while Carney answers to discredited politicians.
 Voters must reject these conflicted insiders to stop shady machine